vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 If socat isn't installed, download standalone binaries that can be downloaded from `static binaries <https://github.com/andrew-d/static-binaries>`_

-Download the correct architecture socat binary to a writable directoy, chmod it, then execute
+Download the correct binary architecture of socat to a writable directoy, chmod it, execute

 stty
 ^^^^